akhilrao/akhilrao.github.io/_posts/2015-10-18-risky-good-supply-passthrough.md

 With this model, I am trying to understand markets for illegal commodities better.
 I think this is a reasonable way to look at the probability of getting arrested when supplying some prohibited ("risky") commodity.
 The chance the seller ("the firm") gets arrested (removed from the market, 0 payoff) should depend on the number of sellers and the quantity supplied by the individual seller.
 In this version, it depends on both through aggregate supply.
 Aggregate quantity supplied is \\( X = n \bar{x} \\).

 I'm not sure I like this; I would like to do it with the probability of removal as a generic function of number of sellers and individual seller's quantity supplied, \\(F(x_i , n) \\).
-But this is tractable and a reasonable start.
+But this is a tractable start.

 ### Optimal supply and profits